About the Safe Place

 Child Protection (SCAN) Team

-For children admitted to CHOP where there is a concern for child maltreatment, our Child Protection Team, also known as the Suspected Child Abuse and Neglect (SCAN) team, includes physicians and social workers, and provides inpatient consultations to determine if a child has experienced abuse.
+For children admitted to CHOP where there is a concern for child maltreatment, our Child Protection Team, also known as the Suspected Child Abuse and Neglect (SCAN) team, includes physicians and social workers, and provides inpatient consultations to determine if a child has experienced abuse, neglect or other forms of child maltreatment.

-The CARE (Child Abuse, Referral and Evaluation) Clinic provides medical assessment and physical and behavioral treatment for suspected child abuse victims, supports parents (biologic and foster) in the care of abused and neglected children, and is the outpatient clinical service at CHOP for abused and/or neglected children.
+The CARE (Child Abuse, Referral and Evaluation) Clinic provides medical assessment and treatment for children with suspected child abuse, supports non-offending caregivers in their efforts to care for their child, and is the outpatient clinical site for these pediatric patients at CHOP.

 Fostering Health Program